ElliotNB/nimbly/README.md

 ## Quick Start

-Want to learn how to use Nimbly in 10 minutes or less?
-Follow this [quick start guide](https://github.com/elliotnb/nimbly/quick-start.md)!
+**Want to learn how to use Nimbly in 10 minutes or less?
+Follow this [quick start guide](https://github.com/ElliotNB/nimbly/blob/master/quick-start.md)!**

 The README below is best used as a reference manual.
-Nimbly beginners should first consult the quick start guide.
+Beginners should first consult the quick start guide.

 ## Overview